 - It’s Your Data

-- Some publishing platforms like to lock you in with proprietary data formats.
+- Some publishing platforms lock you in with proprietary data formats.
 Not here.
 WordPress relies on open standards to allow you to take your data with you, and even comes with tools to seamlessly import from many popular sources.
-It’s your data, and you should do what you want with it.
+It’s your data, and you should be able to do what you want with it.
 We currently have importers for Movable Type, Textpattern, Greymatter, Blogger, and b2.
 Work on importers for Nucleus and pMachine is under way.

 - It’s Your Software